Jupyter Notebook

 app.run(debug=True)

-1. What about windows?
+1. What about Microsoft Windows?

 keplergl is currently only published to PyPI, and unfortunately I use a Mac.
-If you encounter errors installing it on windows.
-This issue might shed some light.
+If you encounter errors installing it on windows, this issue might shed some light.
 Follow this issue for conda support.

 2. Install keplergl-jupyter on Jupyter Lab failed?

-.
+Make sure you are using node 8.15.0. and you have installed @jupyter-widgets/jupyterlab-manager.
 Depends on your JupyterLab version.
-You might need to install the specific version of jupyterlab-manager. with jupyter labextension install @jupyter-widgets/[email protected]
+You might need to install the specific version of jupyterlab-manager. with jupyter labextension install @jupyter-widgets/jupyterlab-manager@0.31.
+When use it in Jupyter lab, keplergl is only supported in JupyterLab > 1.0 and Python 3.

-and copy console output before creating an issue.If you are running
+Run jupyter labextension install keplergl-jupyter --debug and copy console output before creating an issue.

 jupyter lab build